-In screen printing, first, the design is created and is then turned into a stencil by burning the image onto a screen using a light source.
-The screen mesh is then placed on the press over fabric and ink is applied using a squeegee to ensure an even and consistent color distribution.
+In screen printing, the design is first created and then turned into a stencil by burning the image onto a screen using a light source.
+The screen mesh is then placed on the press over the fabric, and ink is applied using a squeegee to ensure an even consistent color distribution.

 The squeegee is used to press the ink onto the garment through the press.
 However, with screen printing, only one color is applied at a time.